LiorHesed/docker-ecr/README.md

 For information about setting AWS credentials see [here .](https://github.com/awslabs/amazon-ecr-credential-helper#aws-credentials)

+## Build the image
+1. Clone the repos
+2. docker build it

+or pull it from [docker hub directly](https://hub.docker.com/repository/docker/hesleo/docker-ecr) (see example below)

 ##  Example
 The following example shows how to pull a docker image by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as an environment variables:
 ```shell